 EBS is now the exclusive United States distributor and an end user of the Surcis BM Series of advanced multi-purpose respirometers.
 Surcis BM Respirometers are batch-type, open system respirometers.
 This revolutionary system allows addition or removal of substrate, nutrients, biomass, and more from the reactor while running a test.
 This is far different than other respirometer technology, which only allows for changes to be made during the set-up phase of the test.

 The BM Respirometry System by Surcis S.L employs a reaction vessel that can replicate a treatment system and assess the process through fundamental measurements such as the respiration rate, short term biological oxygen demand, biodegradable fractions of COD, non-biodegradable fractions of COD, specific toxicity for a determined activated sludge process, nitrification activity, etc. Surcis BM respirometers give results in a quick and practical manner by utilizing the actual biomass from the aeration basin.
 In addition, it provides a treatment plant operator with essential information to help protect and control the biological process of the plant.

-Although new to the industry, the Surcis BM Respirometry System shows promise with regard to the types of valuable data it can provide while troubleshooting.
+Although new to the industry, the Surcis BM Respirometry System provides valuble data for troubleshooting and optimization of treatment systems.
 The Surcis respirometer is now being distributed in the United States by Environmental Business Specialists.
 For more information about this revolutionary research tool please contact EBS.